Manta-Network/docs/docs/guides/MantaWallet.md

    </div>
 <br/>

 And after the sync is finished.
-You can switch to private(zk) assets and starting to use it.
+You can switch to zkAssets and starting to use it.
 <br/>

    <div style={{textAlign: 'center'}}>